FOR AGES 3 YEARS TO 18 YEARS

 On average, the Far Eastern Curlew tends to live a life period of 20 years.
 But is decreasing now as this long-billed curlew species is facing many threats to their natural habitat.

-Their breeding period is between May-June and they construct their nests in swampy or marshy areas around the small lakes.
-Their nests are like depressions on the marshy areas which get protected by the dry grass.
 These species often prefer a location where they can have good availability of food for the babies.
 Both male and female birds give incubation to the eggs and their chicks start feeding themselves at a very early stage after hatching.

-According to the IUCN (International Union for Conservation of Nature), this largest curlew of the world (Eastern Curlew, Numenius madagascariensis) is Endangered and is facing numerous threats like habitat loss, human intervention, construction, pollution.
+According to the IUCN (International Union for Conservation of Nature), this largest curlew of the world (Eastern Curlew, Numenius madagascariensis) is Endangered and is facing numerous threats like habitat loss, human intervention, construction, and pollution.

 The bird is 98% brown and has a thick feather cover and long limbs (neck and legs).
 Apart from these body features, they have a plus point of their long bill as a predator which gives them ease in catching their food.
-This bird has a little dominance of whitish color on its body on the chin and the throat area.
-At times, their chicks can show a paler color and have shorter bills as well.

 The appearance of the Eastern Curlew (Numenius madagascariensis) can be called cute as they are not so small and not too large to handle.
 But you should beware of the long bill!

 Like other birds, a shorebird also communicates by calling the names of their group members living in the colony.
-Apart from that, because of their impressive plumage, they also communicate by visuals which can be either on the ground or in the air.
+Apart from that, because of their impressive plumage, they also communicate through visuals which can be either on the ground or in the air.

 They can fly very fast as they migrate every year.
 The Eastern Curlew's size of wings is moderately large and they are often referred to as an 'aerodynamic wonder' because they travel a distance of an average of 18,642 mi (30,000 km) every year.